 Section 4 – Meetings and Quorum: Meetings shall be held regularly on the third Wednesday of each month in which there is not a regular or annual membership meeting.
 Forty (40%) percent of the members of the Board of Trustees shall constitute a quorum.
 Each member shall have one vote and such voting may not be done by proxy.
 The Board of Trustees may make such rules and regulations covering its meetings as it may in its discretion determine necessary.

 Section 5 – Removal: A trustee may be removed when sufficient cause exists for such removal.
+The failure of any trustee to attend three (3) board meetings in a row or the failure of any trustee to attend at least 50% of the board and membership meetings (annual and quarterly meetings) in any six month period is sufficient cause for removal.
 The Board of Trustees may entertain charges against any trustee.
 A trustee may be represented by counsel upon any removal hearing.
 The Board of Trustees shall adopt such rules for this hearing as it may in its discretion consider necessary for the best interests of the organization.

 Section 6 – Vacancy: Vacancies in the Board of Trustees shall be filled by a vote of the majority of the remaining members of the Board of Trustees for the balance of the year.

 Section 7 – Minimum Qualifications for Trustees: All trustees shall be at least 18 years of age, have been a member of HAL for at least one year prior to an election, current in dues payment, have attended at least one of the four membership meetings (annual and quarterly meetings) and have either served as a member of a committee or have actively participated as a HAL volunteer on at least one occasion during the year prior to an election.